juderozario08/recreational-club/README.md

 <h2>NOTE: Please make sure to use "git pull origin main" regularly to make sure that you are working with the latest files.</h2>

 <h4>Please check the npm website by clicking the <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">here</a> to see how to install npm on windows and follow the instructions.</h4>
-<p> The following information is applicable to MacOS and Linux </p>
+<p> The following information is applicable to MacOS and Linux.
+We will be using as it is easier to work with for Android iOS and Web. </p>
 <ul> <li>Install Homebrew from <a href="https://brew.sh/">this</a> website or copy this code</li>

 ```sh